JetBrains/qodana-cli/README.md

 #### Options

 ```
+      --config string        Set a custom configuration file instead of 'qodana.yaml'.
+Relative paths in the configuration will be based on the project directory.
   -f, --force                Force initialization (overwrite existing valid qodana.yaml)
   -h, --help                 help for init
   -i, --project-dir string   Root directory of the project to configure (default ".")